Forecast correction events on the calendar

 Red and green forecast correction flags on the Calendar

-In order to start the projection from your account's current actual balance, PocketSmith automatically makes an adjustment to today's forecast balance to bring it to that amount.
+To start the projection from your account's current actual balance, PocketSmith automatically makes an adjustment to today's forecast balance to bring it to that amount.
 The adjustment informs you how far ahead or behind your forecast you are, and is marked by a red or green flag.

-- A red flag means that the actual balance is less than the forecasted balance
+- A red flag means that the actual balance is less than the forecasted balance.

-- A green flag means that the actual balance is greater than the forecasted balance
+- A green flag means that the actual balance is greater than the forecasted balance.

 Click a red or green flag event to view more information about the balance correction.

-However, if you'd like to reset your forecast to match your actual balance you can click Reset past forecast.
+However, if you'd like to reset your forecast to match your actual balance, you can click Reset past forecast.
 Clicking Reset past forecast will make the balance correction permanent and will create a blue flag event.
 This is useful if your forecast figures have diverged from your actual figures over time.

 Blue flag forecast events on the calendar